diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 == Structure of the Thesis

-In @bg, technical background related to code reuse attacks in other programming languages is presented, along with the results of a literature review of the causes and consequences of class pollution, and followed by an overview of taint analysis and Pysa.
+Technical background related to code reuse attacks in other programming languages is presented in @bg, along with the results of a literature review of the causes and consequences of class pollution, and a general overview of taint analysis and Pysa.
-Then, in @method, the research method to be used is established, and followed by an overview of the implementation of #TheTool in @thing.
+Then, in @method, the research method to be used is established, and followed by a high-level description of the implementation of #TheTool in @thing.
 After that, the evaluation and its results are presented in
 @results and discussed in @discussion.
-Finally, in @conclusion, the conclusions and reflections of this degree project are presented.
+Finally, in @conclusion, this degree project's final conclusions and reflections are explored.